 We value the expertise and help of the cyber security community in helping us maintain our high security standards.
 You can use this site to report any suspected security vulnerabilities related to our services or products.

-If you are aware of a vulnerability that could affect Vodafone’s services or products, please contact us through our Responsible Disclosure email address, listed on this page under “How to Report a Vulnerability”.
+If you are aware of a vulnerability that could affect Vodafone’s services or products, please contact us via the link disclosed under “How to Report a Vulnerability”.
 Our security specialists will review all submissions and, where required, work with you to make sure we are able to fix any potential issues as quickly as possible.